 For some people with severe eczema, ultraviolet light therapy can help clear up the condition.
-Newer medications that change the way the skin's immune system reacts also may help.
+Newer medicines that change the way the skin's immune system reacts also may help.

 If eczema doesn't respond to normal treatment, your doctor might do allergy testing to see if something else is triggering the condition, especially if you have asthma or seasonal allergies.

 If you're tested for food allergies, you may be given certain foods (such as eggs, milk, soy, or nuts) and observed to see if the food causes an eczema flare-up.
 Food allergy testing also can be done by pricking the skin with an extract of the food substance and observing the reaction.
 But sometimes allergy testing can be misleading because someone may have an allergic reaction to a food that is not responsible for the eczema flare-up.

 If you're tested for allergy to dyes or fragrances, a patch of the substance will be placed against your skin and you'll be monitored to see if skin irritation develops.

 Eczema can't be cured, but you can do plenty of things to prevent a flare-up.
 For facial eczema, wash gently with a nondrying facial cleanser or soap substitute, and use facial moisturizers, makeup, and sunscreens that say noncomedogenic/oil-free .